stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 ---

 # Rage Powers
-Any character with the [Rage](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Barbarian/#rage) talent and who also meets a power's prerequisites can acquire a rage power.
+Any character with the [Rage](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Barbarian/#rage) talent can spend character points on a rage power if they meet its prerequisites.

 Totem rage powers grant powers related to a theme.
 A barbarian cannot select from more than one group of totem rage powers.
 For example, a barbarian who selects a beast totem rage power cannot later choose to gain any of the dragon totem rage powers (any rage power with "dragon totem" in its title).

 | Rage Power | CP | Prerequisites |
 |:-------|:--:|:--------------|